Seymour, Tennessee: Geography

 According to the United States Census Bureau, the CDP has a total area of 32.7 sqkm, of which 0.02 sqkm, or 0.07%, is water.

 Chapman Highway (part of U.S. Route 441) traverses Seymour, connecting the community with Knoxville to the northwest.
 Near the center of Seymour, Chapman Highway forms a four-way intersection with U.S. Route 411, which approaches from Maryville to the west, and Boyds Creek Highway (State Route 338), which approaches from Boyds Creek to the east.
-At this intersection, Chapman Highway merges with US 411, and continues eastward to Sevierville.
+At the intersection, Chapman Highway merges with US 411 and continues eastward to Sevierville.

 Demographics

 2020 census

 As of the 2020 United States census, there were 14,705 people, 4,403 households, and 3,181 families residing in the CDP.